Teriyakidactyl/docker-valheim-server/README.md

 To build the image yourself:

-docker build -t [your-docker-image-name] .
+docker build -t [ghcr.io/teriyakidactyl/docker-valheim-server:latest] .

 The Dockerfile includes a conditional build stage for ARM architectures, which compiles Box86 and Box64 for compatibility.